 (R) is our fourth born and second boy.

-When I told my husband 3 years later that I was expecting again, we chose not to use the same midwife.
-After a 6 week search to find a midwife.
-I found her, a Colorado midwife named Carrie.
-This time was different however, Carrie came to Nebraska to deliver our son.
-I hired my friend, Nikki as my Doula.
+Three years later I was expecting again.
+After a 6 week search I found a midwife names Carrie that would come to Nebraska to deliver my baby.
 With this labor I sat on a birth ball, ate, walked around, rested, and delivered (R) in a squatting position.
 My water broke as he was delivered.
 I was unmedicated and felt amazing.
 (R) was my best labor and delivery.
-He was a great nurser, but I still struggled at times.
+He nursed well, and yet there were times that I still struggled.

 (V) is our fifth born and third boy.

 Well we were done, that is until 4 years later when I got pregnant again.
-We had moved to South Dakota and Carrie (my midwife for (R), now lived in Idaho.
-I was again on the hunt for a midwife.
-I found the Black Hills Birth Center.
-The day I went into labor we drove 45 minutes to the birth center, here I got my natural water birth.
+We had moved to South Dakota and Carrie now lived in Idaho.
+I delivered at the Black Hills Birth Center.
+The day I went into labor we drove 45 minutes to the birth center, and I finally got my natural water birth.
 The experience was amazing and (V's) birth was a close second to (R's).
-It was during my visits that my midwife encouraged me to becoming a labor doula.
+It was during my visits that my midwife encouraged me to becoming a doula.
 Breastfeeding was much better this time around, but I still feel that more support would have helped me earlier on.